 - You can upload a PBIX file to the service and use it as a Golden Dataset (one dataset to rule them all).
-You can also save the PBIX file to OneDrive or SharePoint with the added benefit that you can have many workspaces using the one Golden Dataset.

 - Any user with access rights can build local measures to a thin Power BI Desktop workbook without impacting the Golden Dataset.

 - With a suitable business process, end users can advise the owner (admin) of the Golden Dataset of any useful local measures that have been created.
 The administrator can then migrate these measures to the Golden Dataset for the benefit of everyone, a task made simpler when you copy the measures between two PBIX files with Tabular Editor.

 - If needed, you can repoint any thin workbook to a different copy of the Golden Dataset.
 This can be good if you started your journey without using a Golden Dataset but now want to backtrack and sort this out.

 Let me know what you think of sharing Power BI Golden Datasets via Golden Workspaces in the comments below.
 I also would love to hear any other ideas you have on how to get the most from the Golden Dataset.